News & Insights

 A Unified Mental Model for Daily CEO Action

-A working framework for how a CEO should spend their time: identify the binding constraint, remove it, and immediately identify the next one.
-Everything else is either tooling or distraction.
+A framework for how a CEO should spend their time: identify the binding constraint, remove it, identify the next.
+Everything else is tooling or distraction.

 Investing